 Roof decking material (wood) shall be a minimum of 5 ply ½” plywood installed with binding clips (i.e., Teco brand or equivalent) spanning the adjacent plywood sheets between trusses/rafters.
 Asphalt shingles will be applied over #30 felt paper that is nailed to the roof deck; staples are not acceptable.
 Roof edges and valleys must be protected with an initial layer of ice and water barrier rated at least 30 years.

-Aluminum drip edge shall be no less than 26-gauge and colored to match roofing materials
+Aluminum drip edge shall be no less than 26-gauge and colored to match roofing materials.

 Metal roofing shall be 24-gauge Teflon coated aluminum.
 Metal roofing shall be of the type that has the likeness in appearance to asphalt shingles.
 Vertical roof lines, as visible from the curb, are unacceptable.
 Metal roofing material shall be colored to enhance the appearance of the building; unfinished or uncolored metal roofing is unacceptable.
 If applicable, exterior eave overhangs shall be constructed of low maintenance materials such as metal or vinyl soffit panels.